-This is why putting your revision knowledge into practice prior to taking the exam is probably the most important aspect of revision as rather than simply answering questions and trying to remember the right answer, you will be thinking about your own experience and the decisions you have made to improve campaign performance.
+This is why practice is probably the most important aspect of revision.
+Rather than simply answering questions and trying to remember the right answer, you will be thinking about your own experiences and the decisions you made to improve campaign performance.

-For my revision I selected 3 client accounts and applied the exam questions to these real life campaigns, which in most cases made the answers extremely obvious.
-By using an ecommerce client, a B2B national advertiser and one of my smaller client campaigns who rely heavily localised search traffic, I was able to apply each question to a real life scenario which made the exam seem much easier.
+For my revision I selected three client accounts and applied the exam questions to these real life campaigns, which in most cases made the answers extremely obvious.
+By using an e-commerce client, a B2B national advertiser and one of my smaller client campaigns who rely heavily on localised search traffic, I was able to apply each question to a real life scenario which made the exam seem much easier.

 AdWords Fundamental Exam

-This was extremely straight forward with a required pass mark of 85%.
-You have 2 hours to complete 120 questions, which I found a very generous amount of time.
-If you are unsure of any questions you can mark them and return at the end of the exam, which I highly recommend if you are spending too much time worrying about an individual question.
+You’ll need to attain 85% in order to pass.
+You have 2 hours to complete 120 questions, which is a generous amount of time.
+If you are unsure of any questions you can mark them and return at the end of the exam, which I highly recommend if you’re unsure over certain questions.

-I am sure no 2 exams are the same, so I suppose it’s safer to ensure you are confident in all areas before taking the exam.
+[list_wrap] [list_item]The benefits of using AdWords[/list_item] [list_item]Keyword matching strategies[/list_item] [list_item]CPM (Cost Per Mille/Thousand)and CPC (Cost Per Click)pricing[/list_item] [list_item]Search and display[/list_item] [list_item]Automatic versus managed placements[/list_item] [list_item]Campaign settings[/list_item] [list_item]Targeting strategies[/list_item] [/list_wrap] I am sure no 2 exams are the same, so it’s safer to ensure you are confident in all areas before taking the exam.
 Although the fact that you have 2 hours to complete and can even afford the luxury of getting 18 questions wrong, means that providing you have a good understanding of AdWords, there is a very good chance of passing the Fundamental exam.

 AdWords Advanced Search Exam

-The advanced search exam was much more taxing with questions that required a greater level of concentration.
+The advanced search exam was much more taxing, with questions that certainly required a greater level of concentration.
 Once again the format was 2 hours, 120 questions and a required pass mark of 85%.
-I used the full 2 hours (1hour 45 on the test and 15 mins reviewing my marked questions) and there were certainly questions which in my opinion were there to catch you out!
+I used the full 2 hours (1 hour 45 on the test, and 15 minutes reviewing my marked questions) and there were certainly questions which, in my opinion, were there to catch you out!

-Although my revision strategy was very similar I had invested additional time on mobile, video, image ads as well as spending additional time using the various campaign tools and running a variety of campaign, ad group and keyword reports.
+Although my revision strategy was very similar I had invested additional time on mobile, video, and image ads, as well as spending additional time using the various campaign tools and running a variety of campaign, ad group, and keyword reports.

-Unfortunately for me, very few questions actually appeared to cover these subjects and many of the first 20 (and last 15) were heavily geared to using the API, Advanced AdWords Editor strategies and functionality within an MCC.
+Unfortunately for me, very few questions actually appeared to cover these subjects and many of the first 20 (and last 15) were heavily geared towards using the API, Advanced AdWords Editor strategies and functionality within an MCC (My Client Centre).

 Another of the differences with the advanced exam was the similarity with the answers and the way they were written, which if you were not careful, you could quite easily select the wrong answer without thinking it through properly.

-This is where applying questions to real life client campaigns became extremely beneficial as this helped with deciding what answers to dismiss, which usually resulted in 2 answers that could conceivably be correct!
+This is where applying questions to real-life client campaigns became extremely beneficial, as this helped with deciding what answers to dismiss, which usually resulted in two answers that could conceivably be correct!

-There were a couple of times I could not choose between 2 answers and even found myself answering a question that I knew was the correct Google answer, but not exactly what I would recommend for a new client (broad match keyword strategy!!).
+There were a couple of times I could not choose between two different answers and even found myself answering a question that I knew was the correct Google answer, but not exactly what I would recommend for a new client (relating to the use of a broad match keyword strategy!).

-Overall, the exam was challenging but perfectly passable if time is dedicated to brushing up on your weaknesses (and we all have them!).
+Overall, the exam was challenging but perfectly passable if you take time to revise the areas that aren’t your strong point.

-Once you have become an AdWords Professional you are rewarded with a shiny certificate, a profile page and a listing in the Individual Suppliers Directory, which isn’t too bad at all I suppose!
+Once you have become an AdWords Professional you are rewarded with a shiny certificate, and a listing in the Individual Suppliers Directory, which isn’t too bad at all I suppose!

 I personally enjoyed the challenge of the new exam format and becoming a Qualified AdWords professional again and have certainly increased my knowledge in areas that I may have normally overlooked.

-I’d be extremely interested in other people’s thoughts on any of the exams taken so far, so feel free to share your experiences!
+I’d be interested to hear other people’s thoughts on any of the exams taken so far, so feel free to share your experiences!